linrongbin16/gitlinker.nvim/.github/PULL_REQUEST_TEMPLATE.md

 # For New Use Cases

-1. [ ] What's the output of `git config --get remote.origin.url`?
+1. What's the output of `git config --get remote.origin.url`?

+   It's ...

-2. [ ] what's the expect git host url you want to generate?
+2. what's the expect git host url you want to generate?

+   It's ...

-3. [ ] how do you configure this plugin?
+3. how do you configure this plugin?

+   It's ...

 # Regression Test